Experiential Grief Skills on the Camino

 Registration fees for the 9-day, 8-night Experiential Grief Skills pilgrimage is $3,150 CAD.
 Accommodation is shared in traditional pilgrim-style settings, with room configurations varying by location along the Camino.
 Participants will be thoughtfully paired for shared accommodations, with room assignments organized to support comfort and group cohesion.
 Adjustments may be made at the discretion of the retreat leaders as needed to best support the overall experience.

-As this is an intentionally intimate retreat, space is limited to 12 therapists only and registration is offered on a first-come, first-served basis.
+As this is an intentionally intimate retreat, space is limited to 12 therapists only.
+To register you must complete an Expression of Interest Form.
+Please note all those who apply can attend, we have a series of questions to ensure eligibility.
 A $750 CAD deposit is required to reserve your place.
 Flexible payment plans are available over 1–4 months to support accessibility.

 Returning Retreat Season guests receive a 10% loyalty discount as a thank you for being part of our community.